vendia/examples/features/share/smart-contracts/README.md

    ```

 ### Create a Loan Validation Smart Contract
-You'll now use a Smart Contract to connect the Lambda function from the previous section to the **OriginatorNode**.
+You'll now use a Smart Contract to connect the Lambda function from the previous section to the **LenderNode**.
 Think of the Smart Contract as a wrapper around the Lambda function, responsible for sending data to the Lambda function (its input) and receiving data from the Lambda function (its output).

 The Lambda function from the previous section expects an input that includes certain fields (those needing validation).
-That input comes from a pre-defined GraphQL query, which will be executed against the **OriginatorNode** when the Smart Contract is invoked.
+That input comes from a pre-defined GraphQL query, which will be executed against the **LenderNode** when the Smart Contract is invoked.
 See the `validationInputQuery` in [GqlMutations.js](src/GqlMutations.js) for an example.

 The Lamdba function from the previous section produces an output that includes the validation result (modeled as an object).
-That output is mapped into a pre-defined GraphQL mutation, which wil lbe executed against the **OriginatorNode** when the Smart Contract invocation is complete.
+That output is mapped into a pre-defined GraphQL mutation, which wil lbe executed against the **LenderNode** when the Smart Contract invocation is complete.
 See the `validationOutputMutation` in [GqlMutations.js](src/GqlMutations.js) for an example.

 To create a Loan Validation Smart Contract:

 1. Open `.share.env` and assign `VALIDATION_LAMBDA_ARN` to the validation Lambda function's ARN (the same value used in the previous section for `<your-lambda-function-arn>`)
-2. Invoke the provided npm script to create a validation smart contract on the **OriginatorNode**
+2. Invoke the provided npm script to create a validation smart contract on the **LenderNode**
    ```
    npm run createValidationSmartContract
    ```
-3. Use the GraphQL Explorer view of the **OriginatorNode** to confirm the smart contract exists, and to find its unique identifier (`_id`) needed in subsequent sections.
+3. Use the GraphQL Explorer view of the **LenderNode** to confirm the smart contract exists, and to find its unique identifier (`_id`) needed in subsequent sections.
    ```graphql
    query ListSmartContracts {
      listVendia_ContractItems {